Introduction & Motivation

 Tacking two wires to the back of C3 allows you to easily adjust RV1.
 Remove once you are happy with the balance.

 The BNC connector is used to connect back to the shack.
 The ground side connects to the top copper.
-On the first batch of boards, the drill holes for the BNC connectors may be too small and thus require drilling out.
+On V1.0 boards, the drill holes for the BNC connectors may be too small and thus require drilling out.
+V1.1 onwards do not need any modifications here.

 Capacitors C1, C2, and C6 are ceramic disc type capacitors.
-The remaining are poly-carbonate.
-This is especially important in any RF signal paths (C3 and C7), where ceramic disc capacitors are not of high enough quality.
+The remaining are polycarbonate, polyester, or similarly good quality – certainly not ceramic.
+This is especially important in any RF signal paths (C3 and C7), where ceramic capacitors are not of high enough quality.
+The same is true for C101 on the Bias Tee board.

 The remaining parts